lucalanca/Dissertation--Modularization-of-Large-Web-Applications/workplan.md

 # Workplan

-This is the place where dissertation's workplan is described.
+This is the place where dissertation's work plan is described.

 ## Winter Semester